Hey, I'm Gallil Maimon

 Gallil Maimon*, Avishai Elmakies*, Yossi Adi

-We introduce slam, a recipe for training high-quality Speech Language Models (SLMs) on a single academic GPU in 24 hours.
-We do so through empirical analysis of model initialisation and architecture, synthetic training data, preference optimisation with synthetic data and tweaking all other components.
-We empirically demonstrate the obtained training recipe scales up to more compute getting results on par with leading SLMs in a fraction of the compute cost.
-We hope these insights will make SLM training and research more accessible.
-In the context of SLMs scaling laws, our results far outperform predicted compute optimal performance, giving an optimistic view to SLM feasibility.
-We open source code, data, models.
+TL;DR - We introduce slam, a recipe for training high-quality Speech LMs on a single academic GPU in 24 hours.
+We do so through empirical analysis of model initialisation and architecture, synthetic training data, preference optimisation with synthetic data.
+We empirically demonstrate the recipe scales up getting results on par with leading SLMs in a fraction of the compute.

 An image illustrating the SALMon benchmark.